-An auto accident can occur anytime and anywhere.
-Even if you are careful, there are many factors such as bad weather, negligence of other drivers, and mechanical failure that can cause an auto accident.
+A car accident can occur anytime and anywhere.
+Even if you are careful, there are many factors such as bad weather, negligence of other drivers, and mechanical failure that can cause a car accident.

-The chances of an auto accident increase significantly on highways and other roads that have heavy traffic or higher speeds.
+The chances of a car accident increase significantly on highways and other roads that have heavy traffic or higher speeds.
 The Interstate-95 is one such example.

 It is the second deadliest highway in the country.
 If you use it frequently, you are at great risk.

 You should know what steps to take in case of an accident.